Photo courtesy Rutherford County Schools

 Local officials, parents, police officers and educators gathered in the auditorium of the school to discuss future safety plans for the schools in the district.

 During the meeting, several officials voiced their concerns about what they feel can be done to increase safety in the schools.
-Parents voiced their concerns on several issues such as bus safety, teachers’ training for active shooters, bullying and medical treatment protocols.
+Parents voiced their concerns on several issues such as bus safety, teachers’ training for active shooters, bullying, the security camera system and medical treatment protocols.
+If school safelty doesn’t increase, some schools across the States will be forced to introduce new security measures.
+Gates (similar to www.daosafeturnstile.com) and securiy guards at various entrances across the grounds.

-County Commissioner Pettus Read said his son, who is a Middle Tennessee State University alumnus, came up with an idea to install signs in front of schools that would state the school is being protected by an armed School Resource Officer.
+County Commissioner Pettus Read said his son, who is a Middle Tennessee State University alumnus, came up with an idea to install warning danger signage in front of schools that would state the school is being protected by an armed School Resource Officer.
 Read then offered to pay for the first 50 signs.

 “Money is not the importance of this,” Read said.
 “It’s the lives of our children.”